Everyone knows importance of Deutsche Bank, finmin spokesman says

-BERLIN (Reuters) - The importance of Deutsche Bank (DBKGn.DE) is known to all, a spokesman for the German Finance Ministry said on Wednesday when asked if the lender was of systemic importance.
+BERLIN, Sept 28 (Reuters) - The importance of Deutsche Bank is known to all, a spokesman for the German Finance Ministry said on Wednesday when asked if the lender was of systemic importance.

 "Regarding the classification of Deutsche Bank in the context of questions of financial market stability, there's a general consensus - everyone knows the importance of Deutsche Bank and there's nothing to add to that," Martin Jaeger said.